LuanRT/YouTube.js/README.md

 })();
 ```

-Or perhaps there's a `NavigationEndpoint` in a parsed response and we want to call it to see what happens:
+Alternatively, suppose we locate a `NavigationEndpoint` in a parsed response and want to see what happens when we call it:
 ```ts
 import { Innertube, YTNodes } from 'youtubei.js';